agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce REPL.
+In this branch we will use the terminal to execute JavaScript.
+We will also introduce REPL.
 REPL stands for Read-Evaluate-Print-Loop, and it's a great way to explore the Node features in a quick way.

 ## Branch Tasks